Let’s Talk Puppy Protection: Parvovirus and Why Shots Matter

 • Don’t wait if they seem sick: If your puppy is acting super tired, not eating, throwing up, or has bloody diarrhea, get them to a vet ASAP.
 The sooner they get help, the better their chances.

 The “Snow Buddies” puppies are a tough reminder of why we need to be so careful with our little guys.
 Getting them vaccinated is one of the most loving and responsible things we can do as pet owners.
 And speaking of giving our puppies the best start, Maxime Elite is a fantastic way to boost puppy immunity.
-Maxime Elite is enriched with DHA for brain development and prebiotics for gut health, which helps strengthen their immune system against diseases like parvovirus.
+Maxime Elite is enriched with DHA for brain development and several prebiotics for gut health, which helps strengthen their immune system against diseases like parvovirus.

 It’s all about helping them grow strong, healthy, and happy.
 Let’s make sure all our furry family members are protected!